IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 Additionally, this document outlines several use cases in which such path computation requests are beneficial, particularly in environments where YANG-based management protocols—such as NETCONF or RESTCONF—are used for network automation and control.

-\[RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number assigned to draft-ietf-teas-yang-te upon publication.]

 --- middle

 # Introduction {#intro}

 There are scenarios, typically in a hierarchical Software-Defined Networking (SDN) context, where the topology information provided by a Traffic Engineering (TE) network provider may be insufficient for its client to perform multi-domain path computation.
 In these cases the client would need to request the TE network provider to compute some intra-domain paths that could be used together with its topology information to compute the multi-domain path.

 These types of scenarios can be applied to different interfaces in different reference architectures:

 -  Application-Based Network Operations (ABNO) control interface
 {{?RFC7491}}, in which an Application Service Coordinator can request the